binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 #### Noisy, Crowded Offices
 ![](images/ThreatTags/easy-widespread-easy-low.png)

-Noise everywhere kills deep thought and concentration and removes the ability to concentrate.
+Excessive noise kills deep thought and concentration and removes the ability to concentrate.
 A loss of quality will be one of the main disadvantages.

 #### Email
 ![](images/ThreatTags/easy-widespread-average-low.png)